 Welcome to Marin Audubon Society

-For more than 50 years Marin Audubon has worked to protect wildlife habitat in Marin, sometimes stepping in to buy land that is slated for development.
-We need your help today to purchase a 5.2 acre property that will fill a critical gap in the 300 acre Corte Madera Ecological Reserve.
+For more than 60 years Marin Audubon has worked to protect wildlife habitat in Marin, sometimes stepping in to buy land that is slated for development.

 Community Marin: A Vision For Marin County.
 Policy recommendations for land use planning by Marin Audubon Society, Marin Baylands Advocates, Marin Conservation League, Sierra Club-Marin Group, Salmon Protection and Watershed Network, San Geronimo Valley Planning Group.
 January 2013.
 [8.5 MB PDF]